perwramdemark/perwramdemark.github.io/_posts/2017-10-08-jekyll-lanyon-and-github-pages.md

 title: Jekyll, Lanyon and Github Pages.
 ---

 Finally got this website up and runnig thanks to Jekyll, Lanyon and Github Pages.
-They have all been a while for a couple of years, but I have missed them.
+They have all been around for a couple of years, but I have missed them.

 [Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.